-Question: Which part of your home or property’s plumbing system is located on the roof and never actually gets wet?
+Question: Which part of your home or property’s plumbing system is on the roof and never gets wet?
 It’s not as well known as your toilets, sinks and hot water system, but that ventilation pipe on your roof serves an extremely important purpose.
-Today, we’re taking a dive into your plumbing vent, because a little bit of knowledge might save you an awful lot of trouble.
+Today, we’re diving into your plumbing vent because a bit of knowledge might save you a lot of trouble.

+Many people might refer to the vent as a sewer gas vent pipe – and they wouldn’t be wrong.
+That’s because “yes” gives those gross sewer smells somewhere to escape from.
+But your sewage vent is more about regulating your plumbing system’s air pressure.
 In essence, sewer vents are just a fairly straightforward vertical pipe connecting your main drain line with the air just above the top of your roof.
-The pipe itself is called the vent stack, and – without getting too technical – it’s all about supplying air to your plumbing fixtures in order to maintain a stable atmospheric pressure in your plumbing system to keep them flowing efficiently from the fixture and into waste management.
+The pipe itself is called the vent stack, and – without getting too technical – it’s all about supplying air to your plumbing fixtures to maintain a stable atmospheric pressure in your plumbing system to keep them flowing efficiently from the fixture and into waste management.

 All too often, homeowners sense something is wrong with the proper flow of their plumbing and conclude that it must be a pipe or drain blockage.
-In fact, it could be an issue with your vent pipe plumbing – and it’s very commonly the source of a slow or backed-up plumbing system across your entire home.
+It could be an issue with your vent pipe plumbing – and it’s very commonly the source of a slow or backed-up plumbing system across your entire home.

-If all three problems are happening simultaneously, ask your plumber if the culprit could in fact be the plumbing vent.
-If you let the issue fester and worsen, you don’t just risk major blockages and backed up waste, but the dangerous release of toxic methane sewer gases into your home.
+If all three problems happen simultaneously, ask your plumber if the culprit could be the plumbing vent.
+If you let the issue fester and worsen, you don’t just risk major blockages and backed-up waste but the dangerous release of toxic methane sewer gases into your home.

 - Step 1: Ask a friend to stand next to your toilet.